18 Healthy Flour Types Compared for Baking and Cooking

 Healthy Flours for a Pizza Dough

-When it comes to crafting a pizza dough, choosing the right flour is the crucial first step.
+When it comes to crafting a healthy pizza dough, choosing the right flour is the crucial first step.
 Try these options for getting that pizza dough right:

 - Whole Wheat Flour